Virginia-Pennsylvania Boundary

 The western extension of the Mason-Dixon line was surveyed initially by Alexander McClean of Pennsylvania and Joseph Neville of Virginia in 1782.
 That survey was done after General Cornwallis had surrendered at Yorktown, but while Britain and America were still officially at war.

 From the western endpoint of the extended Mason-Dixon line, the commissioners decided that the western edge of Pennsylvania (the boundary with Virginia) would be a straight line running north.
-If the western edge paralleled the eastern boundary, located five degrees east and following the Delaware River, then the Virginia-Pennsylvania boundary north of the extended Mason-Dixon line would have curved back and forth.
-The Delaware River curved eastward at the latitude of the Forks of the Ohio, so Fort Pitt would have become part of Virginia again.
+If the western edge had paralleled the eastern boundary of Pennsylvania following the Delaware River, then the Virginia-Pennsylvania boundary north of the extended Mason-Dixon line would have curved back and forth as well.
+Because the Delaware River curved eastward at the latitude of the Forks of the Ohio, Fort Pitt would have become part of Virginia again.

 Pennsylvania ended up with less territory than it initially claimed on its northern, eastern, and southern boundaries, but on the western boundary the final straight north-south line (unlike the proposed boundary shown above) expanded its size